pablomarin/H2O-SparklingWater-azure-templates/README.md

 It takes about 20 minutes to create the cluster.

-<b> NOTE: Passwords need to be between 6-15 characters long, otherwise the deployment will fail!</b>
+<b> NOTE: Passwords need to be between 6-72 characters long, it must contain at least 1 digit, 1 uppercase letter and 1 lowercase letter.
+Otherwise the deployment will fail!</b>

 ## Next Step: Run pySparkling Notebook Examples: